 An article sold by the proprietor of a patent1 or his licensee2, or by one of the co-proprietors3, is presumed to be free of patent claims, giving the purchaser the right to use it as if there were no patent4.
-However, if at the time of sale5 the purchaser has notice of some restriction6, imposed by the proprietor or those representing him, that restriction will bind the purchaser7, although the court will not presume that the purchaser knew of the restriction merely because notice of it was marked upon the article, if the marking was not such as to
+However, if at the time of sale5 the purchaser has notice of some restriction6, imposed by the proprietor or those representing him, that restriction will bind the purchaser7, although the court will not presume that the purchaser knew of the restriction merely because notice of it was marked upon the article, if

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.